 in determining accountability and securing justice for the Russian

-Federation’s aggression against Ukraine, including the establishment
+Federation’s aggression against Ukraine, including the establishment,

-damage, loss or injury to all natural and legal persons concerned,
+of damage, loss or injury to all natural and legal persons concerned,

 as well as the State of Ukraine, caused by internationally wrongful